DeWind Award F.A.Q.’s

 My proposal was not selected this year.
 Can I get feedback on how to improve or strengthen it for next year?

 Given the number of applications received each year, the DeWind committee does not provide feedback on individual proposals.
+You are welcome to apply again, though!

 I was just notified by email that I will be receiving a DeWind award!
 What can I expect next?